2017 1

 Pavie Macquin - Nicolas Thienpont, and David Suire succeeded in making high-quality wines in 2015; some are fabulous ones.

-2016 Alcée (Castillon Cotes de Bordeaux) - fine acidity, fine intensity and complexity, well-defined and with fine length.
+2016 Alcée (Castillon Cotes de Bordeaux) - fine acidity, intensity, and complexity, well-defined and with fine length.
 91p.

-2016 Berliquet - aromatic with black cherries and blackberries, slightly woody, fine balance and complexity, tasty and with a fruity finish.
+2016 Berliquet - aromatic with black cherries and blackberries, slightly woody, fine balance and complexity, tasty, and fruity finish.
 91p.

-2016 Larcis Ducasse - blueberries, well-packed with very ripe fruit bordering over maturity, great complexity and structure, very long finish.
+2016 Larcis Ducasse - blueberries, well-packed with very ripe fruit bordering maturity, great complexity and structure, and a very long finish.
 94p.

-2016 Beausejour – excellent nose of black fruit, velvety texture, excellent acidity, great composition, very complex and refined.
+2016 Beausejour Duffau Lagarrosse – excellent nose of black fruit, velvety texture, excellent acidity, great composition, very complex and refined.
 Stupendous effort.
 95p.

 2016 Pavie Macquin - beautiful aromatic nose, velvety texture, exceptional depth structure and length, fabulous complexity.
 Fantastic effort.
 97p.